 Fashion Startup Advice: In-stock or deadstock fabrics are a great low risk and low minimum place to start.
-Buying greige goods is a huge investment, can incur big liabilities and typically isn’t worth it for startups fashion brands.
+Buying greige goods is a huge investment, can incur big liabilities and typically isn’t worth it for small or startup fashion brands.

 Types of Suppliers to Source Fabric from (plus pros / cons of each)

 What is a Fabric Mill (vs house vs factory)?